 The training must be renewed as designated by AHA.
 The cost of training and certification is the responsibility of the student.
 Proof of training and certification must be submitted annually each fall semester and/or upon recertification.

 II.
-Clinical Agency Drug Testing Requirements
+Drug Testing Requirements

-Pursuant to clinical facility requirements, all students must attain a 12-panel drug screening clearance at their expense.
-Students may be tested additional times dependent upon the requirements of the clinical agency.
+Students must attain a negative 12-panel drug screening clearance at their expense.